garrandall/popular-music-data/tracks/there-ll-be-sad-songs--to-make-you-cry--billy-ocean.md

 There'll be sad songs to make you cry
 Love songs often do
 They can touch the heart of someone new
-Saying I love you, ooh ooh ooh, oh
+Saying I love you, ohoohhohh
 You're my desire, you take me higher
 My love is like a river running so deep
 Until the moment that you give your love to me